soundarmoorthy/cygnet/README.md

 ## Caveats
 * Make sure that you are passing -Xmx8192m to command line.
 The kbd annotator initialization sequence throws OOM on account of inadquete heap space if not provided when running the application
 * This application starts the application server in port 9080.
 If you wish to change it, in SearchHttpServer.java update the port variable to a desired value.
+* Don't forget to set the JAVA_HOME and MAVEN_OPTS variable.
+They will lead to build errors and runtime errors